ecce-domo/jesters-gambit/README.md

 As of this README edit, this project is very incomplete.
 ## TODO:
-- UNIT TEST REDUCERS BEFORE ANYTHING ELSE :P
 ### game logic
-- commit round data ("Are you sure?")
+- confirm committing round data ("Are you sure?")
 - confirm bids before advancing to score phase (hoc toggle - are you sure?)
 - render previous rounds (include scores)
 - indicate dealer